What is GPS/GNSS Surveying?

 Survey equipment comes in a wide range of form factors including hand held displays, pole mounted and smart systems.
 NovAtel supplies OEM GNSS receiver cards in a variety of sizes to accommodate the unique needs of a particular manufacturer.
 Compact, power efficient and rugged for reliable operation in demanding work environments, our OEM receivers are designed to integrate easily into end user survey systems of all kinds.
 And, as an OEM provider to the survey industry, we will never compete against your own end user equipment

 NovAtel also offers a range of GNSS antennas to optimize positioning performance.
-NovAtel CORRECT™ with RTK provides reliable, centimetre level accuracy in real world conditions with minimal initialization time.
+TerraStar Correction Services with RTK provide reliable, centimetre level accuracy in real world conditions with minimal initialization time.
 High performance RTK positioning is sustained at extended baseline lengths and accuracy is optimized when working in high multipath and signal shaded environments.